Valoe Oyj: Valoe Corporation: Disclosure under Chapter 9, Section 10 of the Securities Market Act

 Valoe Corporation: Disclosure under Chapter 9, Section 10 of the Securities Market Act

-Valoe Corporation has received an announcement from Oy Ingman Finance Ab on 16 January 2018 according to which its shareholding in Valoe shares has crossed the threshold of 5 % of all the shares in Valoe as Oy Ingman Finance Ab subscribed Valoe shares in a directed share issue resolved by the Board of Directors of Valoe on 20 December 2017 by setting-off the subscription price against convertible bonds.
+Valoe Corporation has received an announcement from Keskinäinen Eläkevakuutusyhtiö Ilmarinen on 17 January 2018 according to which its shareholding in Valoe shares has crossed the threshold of 5 % of all the shares in Valoe due to subscriptions made in the directed share issue resolved by the Board of Directors of Valoe on 20 December 2017.

 Valoe Corporation Board of Directors